 If you have any questions about this privacy notice or how we deal with your personal data, including any requests to exercise your legal rights, please contact our data privacy manager using the details above.

-Whose person data do we process
+Whose personal data do we process?

 We collect and process the personal data of various categories of people who interact with us, mostly investors, potential investors, and brokers.